sbednarz/scilab/2020/03/README.md

 https://en.wikipedia.org/wiki/Mole_fraction

-This relations are very useful in construction of mass balances.
+These relations are very useful in construction of mass balances.

 Watch the materials: